Azure/azure-event-hubs/samples/DotNet/Microsoft.Azure.EventHubs/GeoDRClient/readme.md

 	    d.
 Changing the names of an alias is not allowed.
 	    e.
 Changing the secondary namespace is not allowed.
 3. Create an alias and provide the primary and secondary namespaces to complete the pairing.
-4. Get the required connection strings on the alias to connect to your event hubs.
+4. Get the required connection strings on the alias to connect to your Event Hubs.
 5. Once the namespaces are paired with an alias, the metadata is replicated periodically in both namespaces.

 **Note:** Creating a pairing, failing over, breaking the pairing, deleting the alias have all retries build in.
 All before mentioned operations will retry 10 times with 10 minutes in between each attempt.